 VOTER PROTECTION: Believing that full inclusion and participation in America’s voting system is key, Newmark works closely with organizations that protect voting rights, including the Brennan Center for Justice, Civic Hall, PolitiFact, Rock the Vote, Sunlight Foundation, and Voto Latino, among others.

-WOMEN IN TECHNOLOGY: Promoting inclusion is highly important to Newmark, so he partners with organizations that are committed to gender diversity, especially in the tech world.
+WOMEN IN TECHNOLOGY: Promoting inclusion is highly important to Newmark, so he partners with organizations that commit to gender diversity, especially in the tech world.
 He worked with Women Who Tech to put together the first-ever Women Startup Challenge, an initiative to encourage the broader participation and representation of women in the tech community, and has been involved with the annual event, which is now in its sixth year, ever since.
 Newmark also works closely with Girls Who Code, and he joined their board of directors in 2017.

 VETERANS & MILITARY FAMILIES: Newmark funds a number of organizations that support veterans and military families, including the Bob Woodruff Foundation, IAVA, and VetsinTech.
 He has also worked with the public school funding platform DonorsChoose.org to build a new donation option on its site for schools that serve military families.

-LOOKING FORWARD: Craig Newmark has been increasingly public about his philanthropy as of late.
+LOOKING FORWARD: Craig Newmark has been increasingly public about his philanthropy.
 Journalism and voting rights will likely have his attention in the future.